mattroberts11/kajabi_uxd_challenge/NOTES.md

 - There is an unavailable class that a developer could use to toggle to show a red bar
 - I added some very minimal interactivity via hover styles
 - I tried to make this card as accessible as possible
+- no max width set assuming this would be contained by a parent element
+- I made it fully responsive but not down to galaxy fold width of 280px - will look good on most devices.
+Did not account for padding or margin on parent element.